jnnr/gregor/README.md

 ## Installation

-Install the latest release from pypi using conda.
+Install the latest release from pypi using pip.

-    conda install gregor

-Or, using pip.

     pip install gregor